-5 ft 3" or under?
-Try these Petite Body Shape style tips and visually stretch yourself!
+5ft 3" or under?
+Then these Petite Body Shape style tips are for you!

 Many women are very happy to be petite so getting a good fit may be rather more of a priority for you.

-But if you'd like to feel taller then a few extra tips will help you to create a more streamlined silhouette, consequently looking taller and slimmer.
+But if you'd like to feel taller then a more streamlined silhouette will allow you to look taller and slimmer.

-Good underwear, well fitted, will create a flatteringly smooth line for all your clothes.
+Good underwear, well fitted, will create a smooth line so your clothes can do their best.
 No visible panty line and no lumps and bumps around your bra.

-A well fitted bra with fully adjustable shoulder straps will give you good uplift and maintain a more youthful figure by creating the maximum distance between the bust and waistline.
+A well fitted bra with fully adjustable shoulder straps gives good uplift and maintains a more youthful figure by creating the maximum distance between the bust and waistline.

 Any styles with shaping need to fit in the right places - see the beautifully cut dress from Soft Surroundings right which is offered from XS to XL.

 Jackets need to shape in at the correct waistline, dresses need to be cut to the length of your torso with the size of the armhole adjusted.